-The measure of success will be periodic review by division supervisor on division's ability to maintain manageable workload, accomplishing work objectives in the time required.
+measuring success: Periodic review by division supervisor on division's ability to maintain manageable workload, accomplishing work objectives in the time required.

 GOAL 3: Maintain reputation of competence, integrity, diligence and fairness.

 Objective: Maintain a respected reputation.

 Action Plan: Ensure availability of professional development within the division, the department, the legal community and the community of which the client is a part.